-“From what I witnessed at the restaurant, probably really hungry, too.”
+“From what I saw at the restaurant, probably really hungry, too.”

 * * * *

-The bar easily fell into the category of local dive.
-Located just off the main highway somewhere in the darkness between Basalt and Aspen, it was a destination that apparently no one went out of their way to visit; the parking lot was devoid of cars and littered with potholes of ice and loose gravel.
-A neon Pabst Blue Ribbon sign blinked in the front window like a beacon of welcome to non-existent patrons.
+The bar was a local dive joint.
+Located just off the main highway somewhere in the darkness between Basalt and Aspen, it was a destination that apparently no one went out of their way to visit; the parking lot was devoid of cars, littered with potholes of ice and loose gravel.
+A neon PBR sign blinked in the front window like a beacon of welcome to non-existent patrons.
 A plastic banner announcing two-for-one happy hour drink specials hung across the clapboard wall, just barely noticeable under the illumination of an exterior light.
-The establishment was small, unassuming and empty.
+The establishment was small, unassuming, empty.

 Travis maneuvered the Dodge across the pot-holed terrain, pulling into a spot to the left of the building.
-“Come on,” he said, opening his door.
+“Come on,” he said.
 “I’ll buy you a beer.
 And a bag of chips or something.”

 Warm, stale air greeted the two men as they entered, along with a nod and greeting from the bartender, who was a husky woman with nicotine-wrecked vocal cords and bleached blonde hair.
 “Take a seat anywhere, boys,” she announced above the ZZ Top song playing overhead.
 “Place is yours.”

 The floor was sticky and covered in peanut shells that crunched beneath the soles of Ben’s boots.
 The stench of the room was a mixture of old beer and dirty urinals.
 As the two men slid into a dark faux leather booth and removed their coats, the bartender appeared and set cardboard coasters before them.
 “What’s your pleasure tonight?” she inquired.